· 8 min read

 • Value Amplification: Focus on increasing the value delivered to customers.

 A key insight: the more quickly you learn from feedback, the less waste you incur and the more value you can create.
 For instance, consider a side hustle selling t-shirts.
 Rapid design cycles and early feedback could lead to significant improvements in sales and customer understanding.
-In effect, early feedback can be as valuable as years of trial and error.
+In many cases, early feedback accelerates learning more effectively than years of trial and error!

 Additional takeaways include: